Get a Regular

 When it comes to checking your chest, there are no rules – you can use any method you’re comfortable with.
 This could be lying down in bed, standing in front of the mirror, mid-shower or when applying body lotion!
 Just make sure you do it regularly and get to know your normal.

 Know your normal

-If we had a pound for every time someone asked what a normal boob felt like, we’d probably have to put our fundraising team into early retirement.
-The truth is, there is no single way boobs should look or feel (like us, they are all unique and precious snowflakes).
-In other words, getting to know what’s normal for you is the only way you’re going to be able to spot something unusual.
-Better get started.
+There is no single way boobs or pecs should look or feel (like us, they are all unique).
+Our bodies constantly change while we develop – so getting to know what’s normal for you is the only way you’re going to be able to spot something unusual.